flinty-mathematics/xtax/README.md

 # XTAX
-A CPU parallel 'random congruence annealer' for solving the integer matrix problem $X^\top A X = B$ with $B$ diagonal.
+A CPU parallel 'random congruence annealer' for solving the integer matrix problem $X^\top A X = B$ with $B$ diagonal and where $A$ is a unimodular symmetric matrix (not necessarially definite)

 See here: https://mathematica.stackexchange.com/a/314866/72682